CLINICAL TRIALS for CDKL5

 The ARCADE study adds two rare disorders, CDKL5 deficiency disorder and Duplication 15q syndrome, to TAK-935/OV935 clinical development.

 Takeda Pharmaceutical Company Limited[TSE: 4502] (“Takeda”) and Ovid Therapeutics Inc. (NASDAQ: OVID) today provided an overview of their TAK-935/OV935 broad clinical development program.
 The companies plan to initiate

 three clinical trials: in pediatric patients with Dravet syndrome and Lennox-Gastaut syndrome, in pediatric patients with CDKL5 deficiency disorder (CDD) and Duplication 15q (Dup15q) syndrome, and an extension trial for patients with developmental and epileptic encephalopathies (DEEs) who participated in a previous TAK-935/OV935 clinical study.
-Click here to read the full announcement and view the fact sheet.
+Click here to read the full announcement and view the study FAQs and fact sheet.

 Visit http://arcadestudy.com for more information.

 Marinus is committed to developing ganaxolone to improve the lives of children suffering

 from CDKL5 deficiency disorder (CDD).
 Marinus’ pivotal Phase 3 Trial, #TheMarigoldStudy is now enrolling.
 If your child is between the ages of 2-21 w/ a confirmed #CDKL5 diagnosis, they might be a fit.
 Visit: www.themarigoldstudy.com.